GuildOfCalamity/UI_Demo/README.md

 ## 🎛️ Description
 - A test application for changes and updates made to the [WindowsAppSDK](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/stable-channel).
 - I've added code examples for customizing `Microsoft.UI.Xaml.Controls.ContentDialog`, `Windows.UI.StartScreen.JumpList`, `Windows.ApplicationModel.Activation`, `Microsoft.UI.Windowing.AppWindow` and `Microsoft.UI.Windowing.DisplayArea` management, and creating gradient window backdrops via `Microsoft.UI.Composition.SpriteVisual`.
 The blur effects are created from scratch without the use of any 3rd party NuGets.
-- This source also contains plenty of tips and tricks for any application, including but not limited to: TaskBar, PubSub, Toast, Channels, DispatcherQueue, Image Capture, Split View, Profile Settings, Machine Environment, Stylers, Custom Controls, Converters, P/Invoke, Extensions, et al.
+- This source also contains plenty of tips and tricks for any application, including but not limited to: TaskBar, PubSub, Toast, Channels, DispatcherQueue, Image Capture, Split View, Profile Settings, Machine Environment, Stylers, Converters, P/Invoke, Extensions, et al.
 - There's a hidden surprise if you're watching the `SplitView` PubSub message queue while **CapsLock** is on.
 - Don't forget to give a ⭐ if you find any of my code helpful or educational.